 The Assembly shall submit Indirect Initiatives to Congress.
 Congress may change or overrule them.
-Within one year after submittal, Congress shall bring it to a conclusive vote in both Houses subject to Presidential veto or refer it back to the IQA.
+Within one year after submittal, Congress shall bring it to a conclusive vote in both Houses and obtain Presidential approval or refer it back to the IQA.
 This shall not limit the People’s right at any time to propose a similar or related Direct Initiative process nor the IQA’s right to place them on the ballot as Candidate Initiatives.

 Explanation of Indirect Initiatives to Congress